atthecodeface/atcf_hardware_utils/Readme.md

 ### generic_valid_ack_fifo

-Very simple synchronous generic register FIFO for a valid/ack system
+Very simple synchronous generic register FIFO for a valid/ack system.
+It is implemented with a circular buffer of registered entries and read and write pointers; plus there is an output data register.

-If the output will be empty then the input data is stored in the output register If not empty then the input data is stored in register[write_ptr];
+On a push, if the FIFO will be empty then the input data is stored in the output register; if the FIFO will not be empty then the input data is stored in register[write_ptr].

-If not empty and output register will be empty move register[read_ptr] to output register
+If the FIFO is not empty and output register will be empty then the contents of register[read_ptr] is copied to thenoutput register

 ### generic_valid_ack_insertion_buffer

-A synchronous generic insertion buffer, with 8 outputs of the current buffer contents (including valids)
+This is a synchronous generic insertion buffer, with 8 outputs of the current buffer contents (including valids)

 This is a FIFO whose contents are fully visible; the FIFO is implemented by inserting new data directly after the last valid entry, so that the valid contents are presented from output entry 0 upwards.
+When the data is read the contents shift down by one entry.

 ### generic_valid_ack_mux